vuongxuongminh/go_router_plus/README.md

 Go Router Plus
 ==============

-[Go Router](https://gorouter.dev/) is an awesome easy-to-use package for creating routes, handling navigation, deep and dynamic links but in an application have a lot of screens, states and auth logics, it's hard to manage routes, redirect and refresh router logics.
+[Go Router](https://gorouter.dev/) is an awesome easy-to-use and production ready package for creating routes, handling navigation, deep and dynamic links but in large apps have a lot of screens, states and auth logics, it's hard to manage routes, redirect and refresh router logics.

 This package try to solve problems above by adding screen pattern, common redirect logics and